 Key Contributions

-• A multiplex community detection pipeline (Generalized Louvain, γ=1, ω=0.1) that lets coordinated communities span layers without collapsing them.
+- A multiplex community detection approach (Generalized Louvain) that lets communities span layers rather than collapsing the multiplex.

-• A comparison methodology based on overlap matrices, Hungarian assignment, and lost/common/gained labeling at both community and node levels.
+- A methodology for cross-approach comparison via overlap matrices, Hungarian matching, and lost/common/gained labeling at both community and node levels.

-• Empirical characterization of the integration-vs-inclusiveness trade-off, with practical guidance for method selection.
+- Empirical characterization of the integration-vs-inclusiveness trade-off, offering practical method-selection guidance.

 Methods

-The authors build a five-layer multiplex (co-retweet, co-reply, co-mention, co-hashtag, co-URL) over the top 5% most active users per modality, with edges weighted by TF-IDF-cosine similarity over user action vectors within overlapping 6-hour windows.
-After two-step filtering (common-action counts and median edge-weight thresholds per layer), they apply five operationalizations: MONO (per-layer Louvain), INDI (independent monomodal layers), UNFL in three weighting variants, MULTI (Generalized Louvain on the multiplex), and INTFL (intersection flattening).
-Comparison uses actor/edge coverage, Pearson degree correlation, NMI, standard structural community metrics, node-level centralities, and Brunner-Munzel tests.
+The authors build a multiplex network with five co-action layers (co-retweet, co-reply, co-mention, co-hashtag, co-URL) from the top 5% most active users per modality.
+Edges are weighted by TF-IDF-weighted cosine similarity over user action vectors within overlapping 6-hour windows, then filtered by thresholds on common-action counts and edge weights.
+Five operationalizations are implemented — MONO (Louvain per layer), INDI (independent layers), UNFL (union flattening with three weighting variants), MULTI (Generalized Louvain, γ=1, ω=0.1), and INTFL (intersection flattening).
+Comparison relies on actor/edge coverage, degree correlation, NMI, structural community metrics, and node centrality measures, with Brunner-Munzel tests for distributional comparisons.

 Findings

-• Co-retweet and co-mention layers are the most similar (NMI ≈ 0.38, fully overlapping communities); co-reply is the most distinctive.
+- Co-retweet and co-mention layers are highly similar (NMI ≈ 0.38, fully overlapping communities), while co-reply is the most distinctive layer.

-• Intersection flattening is extremely restrictive (257 nodes, 27 communities), surfacing only the most tightly coordinated cores.
+- Intersection flattening is extremely selective (257 nodes, 27 communities), capturing only the tightest coordination.

-• MULTI retains nearly all monomodal communities, adds new cross-layer ones, and preserves high-degree/high-eigenvector nodes.
+- MULTI retains nearly all monomodal communities, adds new ones, and preserves the most central/influential nodes.

 Connections